THORDesignStudio/pfb-ridespot-api-spec/readme.md

 - Authentication is handled with [Auth0's passwordless infrastructure](https://auth0.com/passwordless), search utilitizes [Algolia](https://www.algolia.com), and payments provider [Stripe](https://www.stripe.com) handles payments.
 - PFB also has campaign websites that utilize [Wix](https://www.wix.com/), [Shopify](https://www.shopify.com/), and [Webflow](https://webflow.com/) when appropriate.

-While the technical stack that powers Ridespot is not entirely known to our team, **it is expected that the forthcoming public Ridespot API will make its data available either using well-documented, legacy REST-based endpoints or new, self-documenting GraphQL endpoints.**
+While the technical stack that powers Ridespot is not entirely known to our team, **it is expected that the forthcoming public Ridespot API will make its data available either using well-documented, legacy REST-based endpoints (outlined above) or new, self-documenting GraphQL endpoints.**

 ## Contribute
 This is an RFC, which means any comments would be appreciated.
 This is a living document and needs your input to be finished!